yiranzhou/-LSRE--Yiran-Zhou-/rplog.md

 ### Experience

 I have discussed many topics with professor in seminars.
+The discussions give me a lot of inspiration on requirements.
 And I realized RAM is not specialize for continuous integration reuqiremnets.
-Even though, it is useful, when
+Even though, it is useful.

+In this courses, I spend much time on reading papers.
+According to the recommendation of professor, I know a lot of requirement engineering techniques.
+What's more, I learned a lot of knowledge about the mothods to do a research and write a paper.